raspibolt/raspibolt/guide/bonus/bitcoin/i2p.md

 [I2P](https://geti2p.net/en/){:target="_blank"} is a universal anonymous network layer.
 All communications over I2P are anonymous and end-to-end encrypted, participants don't reveal their real IP addresses.
 I2P allows people from all around the world to communicate and share information without restrictions.

-I2P client is software used for building and using anonymous I2P networks.
+I2P client is software used for building and running anonymous I2P networks.
 Such networks are commonly used for anonymous peer-to-peer applications (filesharing, cryptocurrencies) and anonymous client-server applications (websites, instant messengers, chat servers).

 We are to use [i2pd](https://i2pd.readthedocs.io/en/latest/) (I2P Daemon), a full-featured C++ implementation of the I2P client as a Tor network complement.